 Why do we need your postcode?

-Most providers use the same Openreach (BT line) network.
+Most providers use the same Openreach (BT line) network as Cuckoo.
 When moving between them, the new provider will notify Cuckoo that you’re leaving and handle the transfer.
 The only disruption to your connection will be a brief outage on the day the new provider takes over.

-If you move to another network (for example, Virgin Media), you’ll need to arrange a suitable installation date and contact Cuckoo yourself.
+If you move to another network (like Virgin Media, for example), you’ll need to arrange a suitable installation date and contact Cuckoo yourself.